molloy-lab/ck-phylo-workshop/day2/README.md

 Notes:
 * TREE-QMC and ASTRAL were introduced in the [Day 1 Lab](../day1/activityC.md).
-* **Quartet weighting based on branch support** in the input gene trees was introduced by [Zhang & Mirarab (2022)](https://doi.org/10.1093/molbev/msac215) to improve robustness of ASTRAL to gene tree estimation error (GTEE).
+* **Quartet weighting based on branch support** in the input gene trees was introduced by [Zhang & Mirarab (2022)](https://doi.org/10.1093/molbev/msac215) to improve the robustness of ASTRAL to gene tree estimation error (GTEE).
 It weights quartets by the support of their *internal* branch (lower support is downweighted and higher support is upweighted); this approach is consistent under the "MSC+Random Noise+Support model".
 * To take advantage of this weighting scheme within TREE-QMC, we developed a new algorithm for (normalized) quartet graph construction; a related weighting scheme has also been implemented in the distance-based summary method ASTRID [[Liu & Warnow, 2023]](https://doi.org/10.1186/s13015-023-00230-6).
 * The support weighting scheme did not automatically build with ASTRAL/ASTER so we did not run it.